 Podiatrists earn less than orthopedists in most cases.
-The U.S. Bureau of Labor Statistics reports the average annual salary for podiatrists in 2013 was $135,070, although some podiatrists earned as much as $167,450.
-In contrast,orthopedic surgeons earned a median salary of $525,000 in 2013, according to "Becker's Hospital Review."
+The U.S. Bureau of Labor Statistics reports the average annual salary for podiatrists in 2020 was $134,300, although some podiatrists earned more than $208,000.
+In contrast,orthopedic surgeons earned a median salary of $525,000, according to "Becker's Hospital Review."
 The highest offered base salary for orthopedic surgeons, however, was $750,000.

 - Top 10% Annual Salary: More than $208,000 ($100/hour)